Tranquility2/python-design-patterns/docs/creational_design_patterns/factory.md

-# **Factory design pattern**
+# **Factory Design Pattern**

 Personal Object Assembly Line

-> In a nutshell, the Factory design pattern acts as your personal object assembly line, adapting to your needs and delivering the objects you need, right when you need them.
+> In a nutshell, the Factory Design Pattern acts as your personal object assembly line, adapting to your needs and delivering the objects you need, right when you need them.

+---

 ## Review